13. Automatic Upload of Resulting sos Report Archive-file

 sos report Example

-The command line to generate an obfuscated and encrypted sos report from your system and automatically upload it to a sos-vault vault will look something like this:
+The command line to generate an obfuscated and encrypted sos report from your system and automatically upload it to your sos-vault vault and then automatically unpack it and analyze it, will look something like this:

 sudo sos report -q --clean --batch --case-id "CASE_ID" --encrypt-pass "***ENCRYPTION PASSWORD***" --upload-url "https://sos-vault.com/api/upload" --upload-user "USER@example.com" --upload-pass "***UPLOAD PASSWORD***" --upload-method post